Samic8/samdawson.dev/src/posts/color.md

 My approach to color usage is similar to a "no magic numbers" rule that you might find in javascript, where colors are always referenced from a variable.

 Its useful to think about color usage throughout a site as a theme, even if there are not multiple themes.
-This is one system for theming color usage which has two parts *named colors* and aliases, experiment and see what works for you.
+This system for theming has two parts *named colors* and aliases, experiment and see what works for you.

 ## Named Colors
-Colors need unique names, we are going to store them as CSS custom properties but you could use preprocessor variables too.
-A convention that has worked well for me is prefixing all colors with color (how inventive!).
-These colors should be stored globally on the **:root** level so they are available everywhere.
+We are going to store our colors as CSS variables and prefix all colors with **color** (how inventive!).
+These colors are stored on the **:root** scope so they are globally accessible.

 ```css
 :root {